 This command configures the authentication key (password) for hello PDUs.
 Neighboring routers use the password to verify the authenticity of hello PDUs sent from this interface.
-Both the hello authentication key and hello authentication type on a segment must match.
+Both the hello authentication key and the hello authentication type on a segment must match.
 The hello-authentication-type must be specified.

-To configure the hello authentication key in the interface context, use the hello-authentication-key command in the config>router>isis>interface context.
+To configure the hello authentication key in the interface context use the hello-authentication-key command in the config>router>isis>interface context.

-To configure or override the hello authentication key for a specific level, use the hello-authentication-key command in the config>router>isis>interface>level context.
+To configure or override the hello authentication key for a specific level, configure the hello-authentication-key in the config>router>isis>interface>level context.

 If both IS-IS and hello authentication are configured, hello messages are validated using hello authentication.
-If only IS-IS authentication is configured, it will be used to authenticate all IS-IS protocol PDUs (including hello).
+If only IS-IS authentication is configured, it is used to authenticate all IS-IS (including hello) protocol PDUs.